-Plasterer jobs carry out two main types of plastering, solid plastering, which involves a plasterer applying wet plaster to walls and ceilings to form a flat, smooth surface, ready for decoration or plasterer jobs can carry out fibrous plastering, which is a specialist job involving making or repairing decorative plaster mouldings, such as cornices or ceiling roses.
+Stafffinders sources skilled talent for Plastering jobs within Glasgow, Edinburgh and throughout the rest of Scotland.
+Within Plasterer jobs, there are two main types of plastering.
+The first one is known as solid plastering which involves them applying wet plaster to walls and ceilings to form a flat, smooth surface, ready for decoration.
+The other type of Plasterer jobs is fibrous plastering, which is a specialist job involving making or repairing decorative plaster mouldings, such as cornices or ceiling roses.

-Plasterer jobs involve working in new buildings and in existing buildings undergoing refurbishment.
-Plasterer jobs may also gain some work in the ‘heritage' sector, conserving and restoring historic buildings.
-Plasterer jobs can occasionally work outdoors, applying render to outside walls.
+Plasterers tend to work in new and existing buildings undergoing refurbishment.
+They may also gain some work in the ‘heritage' sector, conserving and restoring historic buildings.
+Moreover, Plasterers may occasionally work outdoors, applying render to outside walls.

-Plasterer jobs will normally include working 39 hours, Monday to Friday, but a plasterer can often work overtime.
-A Solid plasterer will mainly work indoors.
-Conditions for plasterer jobs on building sites can be cold and draughty.
-Fibrous plasterer jobs are usually based in workshops.
+Plasterers will normally work 39 hours, Monday to Friday, but they can often work overtime.
+A solid plasterer will mainly work indoors.
+Conditions on building sites can be cold and draughty.
+Fibrous plasterers are usually based in workshops.

-Plasterer jobs involve work that requires a lot of standing, bending, kneeling and climbing.
-Plasterer jobs may include travel from site to site, and a plasterer may also work away from home for short or long periods.
+A plastering role involves work that requires a lot of standing, bending, kneeling and climbing.
+Workers may have to travel from site to site, and they may also work away from home for short or long periods of time.

-Plasterer jobs require fitness and strength, to be able to work quickly but carefully, have good hand-to-eye co-ordination for fibrous plastering and other decorative work a plasterer will need to have artisitc qualities.
+The role requires fitness and strength, to be able to work quickly but carefully, have the good hand-to-eye coordination for fibrous plastering and other decorative work.

-There are more than 39,000 plasterer jobs in the UK.
-The main employers for plasterer jobs are specialist plaster jobs contractors and general building contractors.
-The number of plasterer jobs is expected to decline in future and some are moving into dry lining, a related trade where plasterboard is attached to walls and ceilings.
+The main employers are specialist contractors and general building contractors.
+The number of jobs is expected to decline in the future and some are moving into the dry lining, a related trade where plasterboard is attached to walls and ceilings.

-Plasterer jobs training usually involves a combination of on-the-job experience and attendance at a college or a training centre.
-There are plasterer apprenticeship schemes available, and it is possible to do NVQs/SVQs in plastering.
+The training usually involves a combination of on-the-job experience and attendance at a college or a training centre.
+There are apprenticeship schemes available, and it is possible to do NVQs/SVQs in plastering.